Return to Work After TBI: Michael Part Twenty-Two

 Well I was a weekend leader.
 A weekend leader is the person who hands out meds, does all the big paperwork, plans ideas for the weekend.
 And then I was a grunt worker.
 I would just show up and work a weekend, have fun with the kids, and then one summer I was camp director.

-Then after you graduated you worked for?
+Then after you graduated you return to work after TBI for?

 I don’t know the name of the company.
 It was a group home up in Oshkosh, but like I said, I had problems.